AndersenLab/zinc_manuscript/README.md

 2. Set working directory at top of script (!!!!)
 3. Run script

+### Shiny
+As part of this manuscript, I developed and published an R Shiny web application that can be run to analyze all the NIL phenotype data from this manuscript.
+A link to its github page can be found [here](https://github.com/katiesevans/finemap_NIL) and a link to the application can be found [here](https://katiesevans9.shinyapps.io/QTL_NIL/)!

 ### Files
 - **S1 File.
 Dose response phenotype data.** Processed phenotype data from zinc dose response (standard HTA)
 - **S2 File.
 Zinc response heritability.** Phenotypic values and used to calculate heritability and calculated heritabilities for all four zinc response traits (standard HTA)